 Tax on foreign assets

-The common tax rule for investments located outside Denmark is that you get tax credit for any tax paid in the country where that investment is located and pay tax on any income you receive in your country of residence, i.e., Denmark, provided there is a double taxation agreement between Denmark and the foreign country.
+The common tax rule for investments located outside Denmark is that you get tax credit for taxes paid in the country where that investment is located and pay tax on incomes you receive in your country of residence, i.e., Denmark, provided there is a double taxation agreement between Denmark and the foreign country.

 For your overseas pension investments, if not exempted, the taxation follows a different rule called the mark-to-market principle.
 Under this rule, your investment will be reported every year, measured at market value, even if you do not sell the stocks, and even if no gain or loss is realised.
-This rule applies to long term investments such as pension when the investment is held for a lifetime.
-The mark-to-market principle also applies to trading companies in the financial sector, when stock trading is the main activity, and the annual income is a combination of realised and unrealised gain or loss.
+This rule applies to long-term investments such as pensions when the investment is held for a lifetime.
+The mark-to-market principle also applies to trading companies in the financial sector, when stock trading is the main activity, and the annual income is a combination of realised and unrealised gains or losses.

-Usually, income from overseas pension investments is a sum of dividends income, change in market value of the investment, and change in currency exchange rate against the Danish kroner.
-Considering the market exchange rate volatility lately due to Brexit and the US election, exchange rates of the Pound and the US Dollar will have significant impact on investment incomes from the two respective countries.
+Usually, income from overseas pension investments is a sum of dividends income, changes in the market value of the investment, and changes in the currency exchange rate against the Danish kroner.
+Considering the market exchange rate volatility lately due to Brexit and the US election, exchange rates of the Pound and the US Dollar will have significant impacts on investment incomes from the two respective countries.

 What if…